 What are important things to know when it comes to pest control pesticides?

 If you or your colleague have some strange or unexplained symptoms which started while working or being near to pesticide spray you need to get medical advice or help as soon as possible.
-You should not let yourself or anybody else to get dangerously ill before you call medical help.
-Before going to the doctor you should take the pesticide container or just the labelling of it, but you need to transport the container safely.
+You should not let yourself or anybody else to get dangerously ill before you seek medical help.
+Before going to the doctor you should take the pesticide container with the label so they can inspect it.

-Apply first aid to help a victim of pesticide poisoning.
+How can you help a victim of pesticide poisoning?

 What should you do when your skin comes in contact with pesticides?

 If your skin gets in contact with pesticides, the best thing to do is to soak it with plenty of water.
 Good way is to place the victim in the water, like pond or a river.
 It is good to take off the protective equipment and contaminated clothes from the victim.
 Best way is to fully and thoroughly clean the entire body of victim.
 After that, it is important to dry whole body and wrap it in blankets or any other clean clothing.